Fraudsterlol/combahton-bypass-concept/README.md

 # combahton-bypass-concept
 Combahton JS Bypass

-IMPORTANT: According to multiple people, they updated their challenge just yesterday and replaced it with the publicly avaiable test-cookie extension for nginx.
+IMPORTANT: According to multiple people, they updated their challenge just yesterday and replaced it with the publicly available test-cookie extension for nginx.
 I have coded a bypass for that in the past and will update this project as soon as I have free time :)

 Nodejs application that determines whether a site protected by Combahton has the Layer 7 filter enabled or not.
 If it is, the application will attempt to bypass the validation.
 This method could be abused to create a DDoS script that is capable of reaching the backend server of a site hidden / protected by Combahtons reverse proxy.
 Details about how the bypass works can be obtained by taking a look at the code.